Tame class field theory over local fields: Finiteness of motivic and e tale cohomology

 We now assume that $X$ is a smooth projective scheme over $k$ and prove the proposition by induction on $d = \dim(X)$.
 We can assume $X$ to be integral.
 If $d = 1$, we choose a dense affine open $U \subset X$ and let $S$ be the complementary closed subset with the reduced subscheme structure.
 We then get an exact sequence

-Since $U$ is an affine curve over $k$, its {\'e}tale cohomological dimension is at most three (e.g., see \cite[Chap.~II, Prop.~12]{Serre-GC} and \cite[Tag~0F0P]{SP}).
+Since $U$ is an affine curve over $k$, its {\'e}tale cohomological dimension is at most three (cf. \cite[Chap.~II, Prop.~12]{Serre-GC} and \cite[Tag~0F0P]{SP}).
 In particular, the last term in the above exact sequence is zero.
-On the other hand, we have $H^4_{\et, S}(X, {\Z}/m(3)) \cong H^2_\et(S, {\Z}/m(2))$ by excision and purity for {\'e}tale cohomology.
+On the other hand, we have $H^4_{\et, S}(X, {\Z}/m(3)) \cong H^2_\et(S, {\Z}/m(2))$ by excision (cf. \cite[Prop.~III.1.27]{Milne-etale}) and purity for {\'e}tale cohomology.
 Since $S$ is the spectrum of a finite product of local fields, we are done by the $d = 0$ case solved above.

 If $d \ge 2$, we can use the Altman-Kleiman Bertini theorem \cite[Thm.~1]{AK} to find a smooth hypersurface section (in a chosen embedding of $X$ in some projective space over $k$) $Y \subset X$.
 Note that $Y$ is necessarily integral by Grothendieck's Lefschetz hyperplane theorem for $\pi_0(-)$.
 Furthermore, $U := X \setminus Y$ is affine.
 We thus have an exact sequence